Applications are now closed. If you sent us an application, we'll get back to you soon

 - take action on the topics that matter to you.
 This will involve meeting and working together in smaller groups and working with other young people who are not on the board to find out what their views are

-- train to develop your confidence and important skills like campaigning, public speaking and more!
+- develop your confidence and learn important skills like campaigning, public speaking and more!

 We ask that one parent/carer attends the first residential to learn about the Young People’s Board for change and your role.
 We will pay for them to attend with you